pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="TILLEUX">

 <p><span class="speaker" data-speaker="TILLEUX">MR. TILLEUX</span>: Mr. Chairman, I think possibly the
-best criterion is what commercial firms are actually able <span style="page" id="page108">[p.108]</span> to turn out microfilm at, and if I am not mistaken, the
+best criterion is what commercial firms are actually able <span class="page" id="page108">[p.108]</span> to turn out microfilm at, and if I am not mistaken, the
 University Microfilms has a standard rate of 3 1/2¢ per image, but I can order them from certain libraries in Germany for 10 pfennig for five exposures and 5 pfenning for each